benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - This how you can tackle conditional code
-- Naturally JSX is just JS, we can use JS to do conditionals instead of muddying up our JSX
+- We can use JS to do conditionals instead of muddying up our JSX
 - Conditionally assign a variable, and put that in our JSX
 - It seems like a lot more code, so...